fiisch/csvdiff/README.md

 - A column with unique identifier ("uid column") for each row.
 The column must be named the same in both files.
 Position of the column should not matter but ideally it should be the leftmost one.
 - Both CSV files are sorted by the uid column in the same way.
 - Ordering of columns is the same in both files.
-- Files have to use the same column delimiter.
+- Files can use different column delimiters.
 - Files have to use double quotes for value quoting.
 Value quoting is optional (with ordinary caveats).
 - Script assumes both files are "identical" in the count of rows and order of values of the uid column.
 Because CSV files are compared by-row, a "hole" in the uid column in one file will result in bad diff output.